maidsafe/rfcs/README.md

 - Submit a pull request.
 As a pull request the RFC will receive design feedback from the larger community, and the author should be prepared to revise it in response.
-- Each pull request will be labeled with the most relevant [sub-team], which will lead to its being triaged by that team in a future meeting and assigned to a member of the sub-team.
+- Each pull request will be labelled with the most relevant sub-team, which will lead to its being triaged by that team in a future meeting and assigned to a member of the sub-team.
 - Build consensus and integrate feedback.
 RFCs that have broad support are